 Call FOR Submissions

-Submissions are now open for the third annual Orcas Island Lit Fest, taking place April 17th to 19th, 2020.
-Please read this document in full before submitting a proposal.
-The deadline for submission is September 15, 2019.
+Submissions are now closed for the 3rd annual Orcas Island Lit Fest, taking place April 17th to 19th, 2020.
+The deadline for submission was September 20, 2019.

 About the Festival